Geonovum/ogc-api-testbed/docs/docs/setup/platform.md

 * commit/push the change to GitHub
 * watch the triggered GitHub Actions, check for any errors
 * observe changes via website

+As indicated, a [dedicated HOWTO](/howto/howto_platform/) describes the above steps in very great detail.